Cinderella (1950 film): Home media

 On October 4, 2005, Disney released the film on DVD with a digitally remastered transfer.
 This release was the sixth installment of the Walt Disney Platinum Editions series.
 According to Home Media Magazine, Disney sold 3.2 million copies in its first week, which earned over $64 million in sales.
 The Platinum Edition was also released on VHS, but the only special feature was the "A Dream Is a Wish Your Heart Makes" music video by the Disney Channel Circle of Stars.
 The Platinum Edition DVD, along with the sequels to the film, went into the Disney Vault on January 31, 2008.
 In the United Kingdom and Ireland, a "Royal Edition" of Cinderella was released on DVD on April 4, 2011, to commemorate the UK Royal Wedding of Prince William and Catherine Middleton.
 This release had a unique limited edition number on every slipcase and an exclusive art card.

 On October 2, 2012, a 3-disc Blu-ray/DVD/Digital Copy Combo Diamond Edition was released.
 The Diamond Edition release also included a 2-disc Blu-ray/DVD combo and a 6-disc "Jewelry Box Set" that included the first film alongside both its sequels.
 A 1-disc DVD edition was released on November 20, 2012.
 The Diamond Edition release went back into the Disney Vault on January 31, 2017.

 Cinderella was re-released on HD digital download on June 18, 2019, with a physical media re-release on Blu-ray on June 25, 2019, as part of the Walt Disney Signature Collection commemorating the film's 70th anniversary.

+On March 18, 2023, Cinderella was re-released on 4K Ultra HD as a Disney Movie Club exclusive, with a SteelBook packaging release on August 1 as well as a standard release on October 17 as part of the Disney100 promotion.
+It utilized the 4K remastered print from the 2023 Berlin International Film Festival screening, marking it as the first animated film made during the studio's "golden era" to receive this treatment.
+The 4K version, dubbed as the "Ultimate Restoration," began streaming on Disney+ on August 25.

+2023 4K restoration

+A 4K remastered version of the film premiered at the 73rd Berlin International Film Festival on February 19, 2023, to celebrate the 100th anniversary of the Walt Disney Company.
+The restoration was described as a "multi-year effort" involving Disney's Restoration and Preservation team and key members of Walt Disney Animation Studios, including Eric Goldberg, Michael Giaimo, Dorothy McKim, and Bob Bagley.
+It involved obtaining the original 35mm Technicolor negative from the Library of Congress and re-scanning it in 4K resolution, with dirt digitally removed frame by frame to bring the film back "to its original grandeur, authentic to the artistic ambitions of the Studio's creative team, and which looks and sounds better than ever."
+The 4K version began streaming on Disney+ on August 25.